hsiaotingluv/AY22-23_CS3245_VectorSpaceModel/README.txt

 2. index.py - the main program to run the indexing, which calls vector_space_model.py
 3. vector_space_model.py - contains the methods to index the terms and writes the results into dictionary-file, postings-file, all_doc_ids.txt and document.txt.
 4. search.py - the main program to run the searching, which calls vector_search.py
-5. vector_search.py - contains the methods to parse query and ...
+5. vector_search.py - contains the methods to process queries and carry out the vector space ranking algorithm using tf-idf.
 7. dictionary.txt - a dictionary text file containing [term doc_freq posting_ref]
 8. postings.txt - a posting text file containing [term (docID, w-tf) (docID, w-tf) ...], where w-tf = (1 + log(tf)), and tf is the term frequency of the term t in docID
 9. all_doc_ids.txt - a text file containing all the document IDs